jakobkmar/SimpleKotlinMail/guide/docs/server.md

 #### Mail (easiest)

-This listener is called last (it listens to the `DATA` command) and therefore has the most information available.
+Listen to the `DATA` command (called last, therefore has the most information):
 ```kotlin
 mailListener {
     // get envelope data